AcornIT/jenkins-update-center/README.md

 	* If not specified, http://repo.jenkins-ci.org/public/ is used.
 	* Default: null
 * -repositoryName
 	* Name of repository.
-This is a value for n opition of nexus-indexer-cli.
+This is a value for n opition of nexus-indexer-cli or the Artifactory repository.
 	* If not specified, "public" is used.
+	* Default: null
+* -repositoryType
+	* Type of Maven repository, Nexus or Artifactory are supported.
+	* If not specified, "Nexus" is used.
 	* Default: null
 * -remoteIndex
 	* Nexus index file in repository.